tothpaul/Firemonkey/TextPath/readme.md

 Execute.FMX.TextPathDesigner is a Delphi package that add a "Text Path..." popup option to the FMX TPath component.

-This let you yo create a vectorial text for any plateform from the Windows True Type Fonts.
+This let you create a vectorial text for any plateform from the Windows True Type Fonts.

 ![screenshot](TextPath.png)